Table of Contents

 Adjusting points assignment-wide

-- If you need to, you can adjust points for an entire assignment after students have submitted (e.g., if you would like to give every student extra credit).
+- If you need to, you can adjust points for an entire assignment after students have submitted (e.g., if you would like to give every student extra credit or bonus points).
 To do that, first go to the assignment, click Edit Outline in the left sidebar, and create a new question.
 It's recommended that you title the question something to indicate that it's an assignment-wide point adjustment.
 Give that question an overall point value of 0.

 - Next click Grade Submissions in the left sidebar.
 Go to the first submission for this new question.
 On the first submission, click Rubric Settings.
 In the Rubric Settings, set the scoring type to positive scoring (to add points) or negative scoring (to subtract points), and disable the point floor and point ceiling.